williamyang98/oculink_m2_adapter/docs/content/docs/design/transmission_line/skew_requirements.md

 - For hatched ground planes in a flexible pcb design asymmetric routing can produce large intra-pair skews.
 - For straight transmission line routes it is trivial to route the differential pair symmetrically.
 - However if the transmission line needs to bend then the hatched ground plane needs to warp to avoid introducing skew.
-- This is exceptionally difficult to do with KiCAD built in hatched ground fill tool.
+- This is exceptionally difficult to do with KiCAD's built in hatched ground fill tool.
 - Requires manual layout and distortion of hatched ground plane to accomodate bends in a differential pair.

 {{< responsive_image key="hatched_ground_plane_manual_differential_bend" >}}